MLB surprises and disappointments after one month

 The first month of Major League Baseball’s regular season is in the books.
-While that’s a relatively short period of time considering the season stretches until October, it’s also a nice arbitrary cutoff that allows us to evaluate teams and players.
+While that’s a relatively short period of time considering the season stretches until October, it’s also a nice arbitrary cutoff for evaluating teams and players.

 With one month gone, we’ve already seen our fair share of surprises and disappointments.
 No one could have predicted Eric Thames’ return to the majors would go this well.
 On the flip side, anyone who had the San Francisco Giants penciled into the World Series probably felt pretty good about that decision.